The sportsman’s tour

 5. day Karlstadt - Wertheim 73 km

 The characteristic wine-growing landscape fades into forests providing shade on the bike trails.
 Even paths take you to Gemünden, town of the three rivers.
 The wooded hills seem to cuddle up closer, forcing the Main to wind its way through.
 You will reach Marktheidenfeld via Rothenfels, where the castle seems to watch over the valley attentively.
-Walk around the charming Old-town past the historical half-timbered houses and through the romantic narrow streets.
+In Wertheim it is worth to walk around the charming Old-town past the historical half-timbered houses and through the romantic narrow streets.

 6. day Wertheim - Aschaffenburg 77 km